Alumni and Supporter Privacy Notice

 - how to contact us so that you can exercise those rights.

-It is necessary for the University to process your personal data in order to meet our public tasks (which includes awarding degrees and qualifications)
+It is necessary for the University to process your personal data in order to meet our public tasks or for a task carried out in the public interest (which includes awarding degrees and qualifications):

-- To record and report on students who successfully obtain qualifications from the University and become alumni, including employment destination and progression after graduation
+- To record and report on former students who successfully obtain qualifications from the University and become alumni after receiving an award, including employment destination and progression after graduation.

 - To support the verification of awards conferred by the University